How to Attract Customers in the Crisis of Attention

 - Referred customers – brought by your advocates – have a 37% higher retention rate than those you acquire through advertisements.
 (Source: Forbes)

-Just choose the influencer you work with wisely by following the steps I introduced in this post, and bear in mind that your brand’s reputation is also affected by the influencer you choose.
+Just choose the influencer wisely by following the steps in this post, and bear in mind that the influencers you work with can actually affect your brand’s reputation.

-As for your customers, rewarding them for bringing new customers is one step in making them fall in love with you.
-If you are interested in further methods then check out our latest video about how to create lovable shopping experiences in your webstore.
+As for your customers, rewarding them for bringing new customers is one step in making them fall in love with your brand.
+If you are interested in other tips to help build a strong, loyal customer base, check out our video about how to create lovable shopping experiences in your webstore.